jboss-fuse/fuse-karaf/quickstarts/camel/camel-box/README.md

 For more information see:

+[comment]: <> (TODO Update to Fuse 7 docs once they are available)

-* https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.2/html/Apache_Camel_Component_Reference/files/_IDU_Box.html for more information about the Camel Box component
+* https://access.redhat.com/documentation/en-us/red_hat_jboss_fuse/6.3/html/apache_camel_component_reference/idu-box for more information about the Camel Box component
 * https://access.redhat.com/documentation/red-hat-jboss-fuse/ for more information about using JBoss Fuse

 System requirements